jetstack/dependency-track-exporter/README.md

 usage: dependency-track-exporter [<flags>]

 Flags:
   -h, --help                Show context-sensitive help (also try --help-long and --help-man).
-      --web.listen-address=":9219"
+      --web.config.file=""  [EXPERIMENTAL] Path to configuration file that can enable TLS or authentication.
+      --web.listen-address=":9916"
                             Address to listen on for web interface and telemetry.
       --web.metrics-path="/metrics"
                             Path under which to expose metrics
       --dtrack.address=DTRACK.ADDRESS
                             Dependency-Track server address (default: http://localhost:8080 or $DEPENDENCY_TRACK_ADDR) --dtrack.api-key=DTRACK.API-KEY
                             Dependency-Track API key (default: $DEPENDENCY_TRACK_API_KEY)
       --log.level=info      Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt   Output format of log messages.
 One of: [logfmt, json] --version             Show application version.
 ```

 ## Metrics